knowyourider/imp_project/docs/eApps_install_centos7.rst

 --------------

 (Didn't Prepare by installing the postgres devloper tools -- from prev docs.
+This has to be installed in virtual env
 	# yum install python-setuptools python-devel postgresql-devel
 ::